When it comes to building strong foundations for brand-customer relationships, a great onboarding experience can't be overstated - why?

 Typically someone who recognises the value in an ongoing relationship with your brand.
 Onboarding is not a one-and-done action, but rather a process of becoming better "known" overtime.

 An "onboard" customer looks different for every brand.
-Profile information may include:
+Complete profiles might include:

 - Style Preferences